 Retreat #2: March 11-12 (weekend before spring break)

 This intensive writing retreat is designed to give faculty a mid-semester boost so that they can make significant progress on (or complete) current manuscript or proposal projects during the spring semester.

-This week-long retreat helps faculty start summer with a writing plan and set of practices designed to keep them writing over the summer break.
+This 4-day retreat helps faculty start summer with a writing plan and set of practices designed to keep them writing over the summer break.

 Retreat #4: Faculty Women Writers

 This retreat provides faculty women a communal and supportive space to make substantial progress on manuscripts and proposals.
 Includes workshops on concerns specific to women in academe: negotiating heavier teaching loads, service commitments, and/or family obligations.